-After a grueling 1½ days we had achieved our goal — a working prototype that took voice commands such as “buy apples,” “buy banana” and “delete banana from my shopping cart.”
+After a grueling 1½ days, we had achieved our goal — a working prototype that took voice commands such as “buy apples,” “buy a banana,” and “delete banana from my shopping cart.”
 All this action was viewable via the web interface that updated the cart as commands were given.

 This prototype touched only the tip of the iceberg of possibilities for voice assistants and commerce.
 For one thing, it proved that you don’t need to be selling on the Amazon platform to take advantage of the technology.